 The entire area around our hotel this evening is geo-thermally active, it's the perfect opportunity to try one of Japan’s unmissable experiences – bathing in an ‘onsen’, or hot spring, at our very own hotel.

-Our day will start with a ride on Japan's iconic bullet train.
+Bullet Train to Hiroshima - Our day will start with a ride on Japan's iconic bullet train.
 With reclining seats, plenty of legroom, and air-conditioned comfort, the Shinkansen - also known as the Bullet Train - can reach speeds of up to 189 mph as it passes colourful flower fields, untouched nature tea crops, small towns and great cityscapes.
 There's no experience to rival a journey on these lightning-fast trains in the Western world; it really is an incomparable way to travel.

 Arriving at lunchtime, we'll visit Hiroshima’s Peace Park and Museum, displaying the remains of the only building to survive the atomic bomb blast of August 1945.
 The city has been completely rebuilt.
 There are (almost) no signs left of the devastation of that fateful day except the 120,000 square meter Peace Memorial Park.
 The personal details displayed in the museum can be quite upsetting and serve to remind us that we should not take peace for granted.
 Yet you may notice the 'Peace Clock’ - a small digital counter indicating the number of days since the last atomic test – it’s surprisingly recent.